shawngraham/outliner/README.md

 # Note Cards Outliner - Setup Instructions

-## Using with Multiple Markdown Files
+## Using with Markdown Files (One File = One Card)

+### Concept
+Each markdown file you configure becomes ONE card on the canvas.
+This is perfect for organizing different topics, chapters, or concepts as individual cards that you can then arrange and connect visually.

 ### File Structure
 Place all your markdown files in the same folder as the HTML file: